IBIZA TRAVEL GUIDE

 - Dalt Vila UNESCO site

 - Ibiza Cathedral

 - Santa Eulalia

 - Cala Comte

 - Water activities

 - Eat Paella

 How to get to Ibiza

 Fly – Direct flights to Sant Josep Airport are available from many airports across the UK and major cities across Europe.
-Regularly flights are available from Barcelona, Valencia, Mallorca and Alicante.
+Regular flights are available from Barcelona, Valencia, Mallorca and Alicante.

-Boat – You may also choose to take the slower (and surprisingly more expensive) route via ferry.
+Boat – When looking at how to get to Ibiza, you may also choose to take the slower (and surprisingly more expensive) route via ferry.
 Companies such as balearia.com and trasmediterranea.es all offer daily ferries, leaving Barcelona port late at night and arriving in Ibiza around midday.
 Ferries from Valencia and Alicante are shorter, with some good deals available when booking far in advance or last minute outside of peak season.